ankanghosh/breast_cancer_prediction_using_logistic_regression/README.md

 Anyone interested in getting started with Machine Learning or Deep Learning, specifically, binary classification tasks using TensorFlow and logistic regression, can clone or download the project to get started.

 # References
-I have leveraged ChatGPT for guidance in terms of some concepts and to clarify doubts, both theoretical and code-based.
-However, I did not use ChatGPT to generate code.
 One may find [this](https://saturncloud.io/blog/multiclass-logistic-regression-with-tensorflow-20-a-comprehensive-guide/#3) article about multi-class classification useful for getting started.

 # Additional Notes
 1. The dataset is available on Kaggle [here](https://www.kaggle.com/datasets/erdemtaha/cancer-data/data).
 If the dataset is taken down in the future, please feel free to reach out to me at ankanatwork@gmail.com if you would like to learn more about the data.
 However, I may not be able to share the dataset with you due to licensing restrictions.